Why Is White Not a Color?

 White is not a color, technically.
 In light, it is mixture of all colors.
-A white object is reflecting back all colors, none are absorbed.
-Not true with pigments: mixing all colors will result in a muddy brown or gray.
+A white object is reflecting back all colors, therefore none are absorbed.
+However, this is not true with pigments; mixing all colors will result in a muddy brown or gray.

 Symbolism in Christian Art:

-In Christian art this non-color has meanings: innocence, purity, holiness are some.
-In paintings of the Transfiguration, Christ wears it.
+In Christian art this non-color has many meanings such as innocence, purity, and holiness.
+Paintings of the Transfiguration depict Christ wearing.
 In the Annunciation, between the Angel Gabriel and Mary, there is often a white lily in a vase.
-Liturgically, it is used during Christmas, Easter and Ascension.
+Liturgically, it is used during Christmas and Easter, as well as the Ascension.

 “… has the power to exorcise or forbid unacceptable things.
-Priests were dressed in it, and the dead are buried in white robes (The Hausa believe that it is a symbol of positive and desirable things.
+Priests were dressed in it, and the dead are buried in white robes.
+The Hausa believe that white is a symbol of positive and desirable things.
 The word for this color, in their language (fari) is used as a word for good things: to have a white heart is to be equable, happy, and rejoicing.”
 However, in Japan and China, this color is associated with death and sickness.